Key messages on chronic fatigue

 Constant fatigue can be caused by lack of sleep, stress, an unbalanced diet, hormonal changes, or underlying health issues such as anemia or thyroid disorders.

-Can constant fatigue indicate a vitamin or mineral deficiency?
+Can constant fatigue indicate a vitamin or mineral deficiency if I constantly feel tired?

-Can constant fatigue indicate a vitamin or mineral deficiency?
+Can constant fatigue indicate a vitamin or mineral deficiency if I constantly feel tired?

-Yes, a deficiency in vitamins such as B12, D, or folic acid, as well as minerals like iron or magnesium, can lead to persistent fatigue.
+Yes, fatigue and its symptoms can stem from a deficiency in vitamins such as B12, D, or folic acid, as well as minerals like iron or magnesium.

 What role does sleep play in chronic fatigue?